Project K-Bar: Info and FAQ

 Q: Is there a standard drink that you order?

 A: Not really.
+I drink cocktails more often than beer or wine.
 If I am in a place that I know has a reputation for good cocktails, or just a place that actually has a cocktail menu or perhaps just a bartender that seems quite knowledgeable, I'll usually ask the bartender what their favorite is.
 If I'm in dive bar or a bar that caters to people in their lower 20s (and thus will typically serve terrible, overly-sweet, utterly unbalanced cocktails), I'll usually have just a gin and tonic.
-The ingredients are right in the name and it is pretty hard to really mess up a gin and tonic (although not impossible, as a few bartenders have proven to me).
-And you have a lime to help cover mistakes.
-My favorite standard cocktail is probably a sazerac, but I like variety when the bar is in capable hands.
+The ingredients are right in the name, it does not have to be super delicately balanced, and there's a lime to help cover mistakes.
+So it is relatively difficult to really mess up a gin and tonic -- but it's certainly not impossible, as a small number of bartenders have proven to me.
+Some of my favorite standard cocktails are Sazeracs and Boulevardiers, but I like variety when the bar is in capable hands.

 Back to Project K-Bar Main Page